2010–11 Los Angeles Lakers season: Season summary

 Several reasons have been given for the Lakers' early success including improved play by Lamar Odom, Pau Gasol and a better bench.
 The Lakers also have a light schedule during the early part of the season, playing most games at home while only three of the first 14 teams they've played have had winning records.
 This has also allowed Bryant to play a reduced role and stay fresher.
 The Lakers managed to jump out to a 13–2 start before losing their final three games of November.
 The Lakers extended their losing streak to four before beating the Sacramento Kings 113–80 on December 3.
 The Lakers started a seven-game December road trip by beating the Los Angeles Clippers 87–86 after Derek Fisher made the game winning layup as time expired.
 During the road trip they visited President Barack Obama in Washington, D.C. for the second time in 2010.
-Bynum played his first game of the season coming of the bench against the Washington Wizards on December 14 after missing the first 24 games of the season.
+Bynum played his first game of the season coming off the bench against the Washington Wizards on December 14 after missing the first 24 games of the season.
 On December 15, the Lakers were involved in a three-way trade that sent Sasha Vujačić and a protected (No.1-No.18) 2011 first round draft pick to the New Jersey Nets in return for Joe Smith and the Nets' second round picks they acquired from the Golden State Warriors and Chicago Bulls, respectively.
 The Lakers will also receive the draft rights to Sergei Lishouk from the Houston Rockets, as well as a trade exception.